 - Have a current contract of employment, if you are an employee

-You won’t get the payment without medical certification.
-You must be certified by your own doctor or have a text notification from the HSE telling you that you have been identified as having contact with someone who has COVID-19.
+To get the payment, you must have a medical certificate called a ‘Certificate of incapacity for work’ from your own doctor or have a letter or text notification from the HSE telling you that you have been identified as having contact with someone who has COVID-19.

-How long will I get the COVID-19 enhanced Illness Benefit?
+How long can I get COVID-19 enhanced Illness Benefit for?

-Enhanced Illness Benefit can cover a COVID-19 diagnosis (or medically-required self-isolation) up to a certain number of weeks.
+Enhanced Illness Benefit can cover a COVID-19 diagnosis (or self-isolation following contract tracing) up to a certain number of weeks.